 There are so many great benefits of using novel studies in your classroom.
 For starters, a literature-rich curriculum has been shown to improve reading and writing skills (Fook & Sidhu, 2010).

-Novel studies can also serve to give students exposure to perspectives or experiences.
-They are a chance to help readers visualize and develop an understanding of things that they have never had happen in their lives.
+Novel studies can also expose students to perspectives or experiences.
+They help readers visualize and develop an understanding of things that have never happened in their lives.
 Even when a novel covers a familiar experience, it often offers a different perspective.

 Conversations about reading can also be a tool for building students' abilities to carry on an intellectual discussion with peers and develop social and communication skills.

-That being said, novel studies take a significant amount of time.
-It's important to approach them with purpose and planning to make them successful.
+That said, novel studies take a significant amount of time.
+To make them successful, it’s important to approach them with purpose and planning.

 I'll break down each step below, but here's the general overview:

-Grab my Free Novel Study Planning Roadmap if you're all about action.
+If you’re all about action, grab my Free Novel Study Planning Roadmap.
 That way, you can start working through the process right away!

 Step 1: Set your purpose.